leonw774/folksongMusicDatabase/experiment_report.md

 ## Configuration

-We use four configurations of database: one with original chord detection algorithm, and three with our proposed algorithm with the key-chord score weight $\alpha$ being $0.0, 0.3, 0.6, 1.0$.
+We use five configurations of database: one with original chord detection algorithm, and four with our proposed algorithm with the key-chord score weight $\alpha$ being $0.0, 0.3, 0.6, 1.0$.

+For each database, we examine its average query precision and its tolerance to user’s input fault by doing 1~5 corruption to each of the melody in Jianpu and note-tuple format.

 ## Result